 Snakes and serpents have long been thought to represent a battle between good and evil.

-In common folk lore, snakes and serpents have long been considered to represent the battle between good and evil.
-Because snakes shed their skin through the process of moulting, they are considered to be symbols of rebirth, transformation, immortality, and healing.
+Reptiles and Amphibians appear in superstitious Biblical tales and other cultural myths and legends throughout history.
+Because snakes shed their skin through the process of moulting, they are often considered to be symbols of rebirth, transformation, immortality, and healing.
 Some of the oldest rituals and fables are about snakes.

-Fanciful tales of Frogs and toads literally fill the pages of folklore and fairy tales in many cultures.
+Fanciful tales of Frogs and toads fill the pages of folklore and fairy tales in many cultures.
 The earliest frog story is attributed to Aesop, a slave of Phrygian origin who lived on Samos, a Greek island in the eastern Aegean Sea.
 Aesop is said to have authored many fables, including "The Frogs Who Desired a King" a political allegory and one of the 38 Aesop's fables.